ralgar/homelab/docs/content/deployments/main-k8s.md

-# Development (K8s)

-The included Kubernetes cluster is currently in development (beta status), and resides in the development environment.
-It will be migrated into production starting with `v3.0.0`.
+# Deployment: main-k8s (WIP)

+The `main-k8s` deployment is a WIP migration of the `main` deployment to Kubernetes, and is not intended for most users.
+It is not currently deployed using CI/CD, but relies on the `Makefile` included in the project root.

 ---

 ## Deployment

+1. Create a new OpenStack project called `main-k8s`, and increase the default volume and snapshot quotas for it.

+    ```sh
+    openstack project create main-k8s
+    openstack quota set --volumes 25 main-k8s
+    openstack quota set --snapshots 25 main-k8s
+    ```

-1. Set the following environment variables.
+1. Set the following environment variables on your local machine.

     ```sh
     export GOOGLE_CREDENTIALS=/path/to/gcloud/credentials.json